Supriya1702/Face-Detection-App/README.md

 # Face-Detection-App
-This app loads image from the internal storage of one's device and and detect the faces using google play services dependency.
+This app loads image from the internal storage of one's device and detect the faces using google play services dependency.